JordanLau21/DBD-Grupo2---23-2/INFORME 4/Consultas.md

 Visualizar planillas que aun no han sido pagadas:
 ```
-SELECT id_planilla WHERE fecha_calculo IS NULL AND monto_emitido IS NULL;
+SELECT id_planilla from planilla WHERE fecha_calculo IS NULL AND monto_emitido IS NULL;
 ```

 ### MODULO CUENTA